Product

 Access to detailed insights

-Arguably the best feature Recover has to offer (besides fixing your failed payments of course) are the detailed insights that come with it.
+Arguably, Recover's best feature (besides fixing your failed payments, of course) is the detailed insights it offers.

 Similar to the Baremetrics home dashboard, you will be able to see an overview of Recover’s performance over its lifetime and the past 12 months.